Imod7/telegram-bot/README.md

 ## Run script
 1. `git clone` this repo
+2. Add in the root directory the `.env` file you prepared.
-2. Run command `python3 main.py` on terminal
+3. Run command `python3 main.py` on terminal

 ### Short Walkthrough gif
 ![Recording](media/telegram-bot-python.gif "Short recording from the Telegram Bot + python script")